Sigmadex/v0-proto/README.md

 Next ``cd web && cp .env.example .env`` the default values should work unless one plans on deeper subgraph development

-Next ``export UID`` to be able to delete the files that the images create

 Next ``./start-docker.sh``

 When finishing up, insure to run ``./clean-docker.sh`` to reset the state for next run